MaterializeInc/materialize/doc/user/content/ingest-data/postgres-amazon-rds.md

     - After creating the VPC endpoint service, note its **Service name**.
 You'll use this service name when connecting Materialize later.

+    **Remarks**:
+    By disabling [Acceptance Required](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#accept-reject-connection-requests), while still strictly managing who can view your endpoint via IAM, Materialze will be able to seamlessly recreate and migrate endpoints as we work to stabilize this feature.

 1. Go back to the target group you created for the network load balancer and make sure that the [health checks](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) are reporting the targets as healthy.

 {{< /tab >}}